Patella Dislocation

 - Sudden knee pain and swelling

-- Visible kneecap displacement
+- Visible kneecap displacement or a feeling that it moved out

 - Instability or giving-way sensation

-- Reduced confidence with walking or sport
+- Reduced confidence with walking, stairs, squats, or sport

 Physiotherapy Treatment for Patella Dislocation